awsdocs/iam-user-guide/doc_source/id_credentials_temp_request.md

 ```

 **Note**
-`GetFederationToken` stores session policies in a packed format\.
-The operation returns the size as a percentage of the maximum size allowed so that you can adjust the calling parameters\.
-For more information about size constraints on the policy, go to [GetFederationToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html) in the *AWS Security Token Service API Reference*\.
+An AWS conversion compresses the passed session policies and session tags into a packed binary format that has a separate limit\.
+Your request can fail for this limit even if your plain text meets the other requirements\.
+The `PackedPolicySize` response element indicates by percentage how close the policies and tags for your request are to the upper size limit\.

-If you prefer to grant permissions at the resource level \(for example, you attach a resource\-based policy to an Amazon S3 bucket\), you can omit the `Policy` parameter\.
+AWS recommends that you grant permissions at the resource level \(for example, you attach a resource\-based policy to an Amazon S3 bucket\), you can omit the `Policy` parameter\.
 However, if you do not include a policy for the federated user, the temporary security credentials will not grant any permissions\.
 In this case, you *must* use resource policies to grant the federated user access to your AWS resources\.

 For example, assume your AWS account number is 111122223333, and you have an Amazon S3 bucket that you want to allow Susan to access\.
 Susan's temporary security credentials don't include a policy for the bucket\.
 In that case, you would need to ensure that the bucket has a policy with an ARN that matches Susan's ARN, such as `arn:aws:sts::111122223333:federated-user/Susan`\.